| Title: | Sparse VAR (Vector Autoregression) / VECM (Vector Error Correction Model) Estimation |

 length of the impulse response function |

-This function computes information criterias (AIC, Schwartz and Hannan-Quinn) for VARs.
+This function computes information criteria (AIC, Schwartz and Hannan-Quinn) for VARs.

 v |